f-edwards/cps_lifetables_counties/README.md

-Code for estimating national age and race/ethnicity specific estimates of risk of ever experiencing foster care or a CPS confirmed case of child abuse or neglect
+Code for estimating county-level age and race/ethnicity specific estimates of risk of ever experiencing CPS events

 Depends on imputations from cps_lifetables/states